mylette/vim-gym/tutorial/place_01.rst

 ..
 Attention::

-  To follow the tutorial open this file in Vim/Neovim from the dierctory where the files is located.
+  To follow the tutorial open this file in Vim/Neovim from the dierctory where the file is located.
 This ensures that the ``pwd`` in your Vim is set approprietly for multi-file manipulation.

-Before you jump anywhere, type ``:pwd`` (without the quotes, sorry for quotes but they are a part of reStructuredText markup language syntax) in the Normal mode to see what is your working directory.
+Before jumping anywhere, type ``:pwd`` (without the quotes, sorry for quotes but they are a part of reStructuredText markup language syntax) in Normal mode to see what is your working directory.
 The directory in which you were when you opened Vim is your current working directory.
 Optionally, you could change it using ``:cd`` command.
 It's considered a good practice to have your working directory at the top-most level of the project on which you are working.
 In this case using ``:pwd`` should